Does Taking Thyroid Medication Cause High Blood Pressure?

 #9. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3694268/

-high blood pressure and thyroid medication
+the high blood pressure thyroid connection

 picture of westin childs D.O. standing